 • On some hardware (generally newer systems), the CPU will generate occasional spurious page faults which the OS should ignore.
-Unfortunately all versions of RHEL 4 fail to ignore the spurious fault and it causes them to crash (Red Hat Bugzilla 465914).
+Unfortunately versions of RHEL 4.5 to 4.7 fail to ignore the spurious fault and it causes them to crash (Red Hat Bugzilla 465914).